top of page

 25. Are there any hidden codes in the Bible?

 a.
-It depends on which version of the Bible.
+It depends on the version of the Bible.

 b.
 Yes.